-Second, we are investigating metabolism of the heart and its communications with other core metabolic tissues/organs (e.g. adipose tissue and liver).
+Second, we are investigating the metabolism of the heart and its communications with other core metabolic tissues/organs (e.g., adipose tissue and liver).

-Using genetically engineered mice as our principal models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions in heart function and diseases.
+Using genetically engineered mice as our primary models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions of heart function and diseases.

-The laboratory is funded by the Heart and Stroke Foundation of Canada, the Natural Sciences and Engineering Research Council of Canada, the J. P. Bickell Foundation, and the Canada Foundation for Innovation.
+The laboratory is supported by the Canadian Institutes of Health Research (CIHR), the Heart and Stroke Foundation of Canada (HSFC), the Canada Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council of Canada (NSERC), the J. P. Bickell Foundation for Medical Research, and uOttawa Translational Research Grant.